What is Oolong Tea?

 Oolong tea is used to treat Type-2 diabetic disorders along with the supplementary drugs used to treat the disease.
 Its role is crucial in regulating the blood sugar level in patients as the dips and spikes in it can be dangerous for diabetic patients.

 Along with that, the polyphenol compounds help in reducing blood sugar levels and insulin levels.
-Studies have revealed that consuming 1 liter of Oolong tea every day for a month, results in 3.3 percent dip in blood sugar levels.
+Studies have revealed that consuming 1 litre of Oolong tea every day for a month, results in a 3.3% dip in blood sugar levels.

 A small 2003 study reported in the journal "Diabetes Care" found that participants with Type 2 diabetes who consumed Oolong tea while also taking their diabetes medication as prescribed had better outcomes with regard to blood sugar control than study subjects who used the medication without consuming tea.